-Some clients opt-in to acceptance testing through a staging environment.
+We encourage all product owners to perform acceptance testing through a staging environment.
 We guide them through the application features and train them on the new system or provide them with detailed acceptance criteria.

 This optional step allows for gated releases to live customers to prevent daily changes to their habits and behaviors.
-It's only recommended once the product's customers are no longer solely early adopters, as continual delivery of new functionality is incredibly valuable to customers.
+It's mainly recommended once the product's customers are no longer solely early adopters, as continual delivery of new functionality is often impressive and engaging to early adopters.

 Throughout this testing we monitor changes and problems automatically through our instrumentation of tracking software like FullStory, Pendo, and a plethora of other tools integrated seamlessly through Segment.